SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Sunset says, "I came here to get some advice, I needed to talk to you."

 "I know, my faithful student, I heard of it in Twilight's letter.
-Why don't you stay for Hearth's Warming, and we can discuss what brought you hear over some hot cocoa?"
+Why don't you stay for Hearth's Warming, and we can discuss what brought you here over some hot cocoa?"

 "That sounds great, thank you princess."